Atlanta Symphony House | Architectural Photography Case Study

 The Project

-Set on a 1.19-acre site in Atlanta’s Buckhead neighbourhood, adjacent to protected Standing Fort Peachtree land, architect Robert Tretsch III created a residence that served as the Atlanta Symphony Orchestra’s 75th Anniversary Designer Showhouse, while Tretsch was serving as Modern Studio Director at Harrison Design, the home draws on the dramatic arc of compositions by Rossini and Schubert performed during the ASO’s 1945 inaugural.
+Set on a 1.19-acre site in Atlanta’s Buckhead neighbourhood, adjacent to protected Standing Fort Peachtree land, architect Robert Tretsch III created a residence that served as the Atlanta Symphony Orchestra’s 75th Anniversary Designer Showhouse.
+While serving as Modern Studio Director at Harrison Design, Tretsch drew on the dramatic arc of compositions by Rossini and Schubert performed during the ASO’s 1945 inaugural..

 The facade pairs Meridian brick with Nichiha Miraia black reflective fibre cement panels — the first installation of this cladding in the United States.
 Oriented on an east–west axis, the house allows daylight to move fully through the interior over the course of the day, continuously reshaping each space.